bonlineza/watchdog-health-checker/README.md

 ### 2. Installing dependencies

-Please also ensure the Python 3.4 is installed, along with the following libraries:
+Please also ensure that Python 3.4 is installed, along with the following libraries:

 * ```requests```